LaughingRover/Chat-App/readme.md

 # Simple Chat Application (Single Client-Server Model)

-A basic chat application that allows users to communicate in real-	time, including features like creating user profiles, sending messages, and receiving notifications.
+A basic chat application that allows users to communicate in real-time, including features like creating user profiles, sending messages, and receiving notifications.

 ## Road Map